 What does a non owner policy cover?

-- A vehicle that is registered to you
+- A vehicle registered in your name

 - Vehicles in your household